-We have recently had increased inquiries from parents, asking whether they are able to move with their Children, whether that be within the state, interstate or overseas.
+We have recently had increased inquiries from parents, asking whether they are able to relocate with their Children, whether that be within the state, interstate or overseas.

 The short answer to that question is that should the relocation be interstate or overseas, the consent of the other parent is needed prior to the move, in light of both parents having equal shared parental responsibility as to the long term care, welfare and development of the Children.

 In regards to moves within the State, there is no rule of thumb or formula as to what distance from a parent’s current home is an appropriate distance to move and one in which the consent of the other parent is required.

 In determining whether a move should take place, we are often asked, “how far is too far?”
 In answer to this question, the ultimate factor is how the relocation will affect the Children and whether the move is in their best interests, a major issue being to consider how such move will affect the relationship of the Children with each parent.
 This is taking into consideration the parent who remains behind and any impact such a move will have upon the frequency and quality of time being spent together.